Fawnskin, California: History

-Fawnskin events include the comic Doo Dah Parade and the Loggers’ Jubilee.
+Fawnskin's events include the comic Doo-Dah Parade and the Loggers’ Jubilee.
 The town also claims the only "honest" election in the nation.
-Anyone can vote for the Fawnskin Mayor; votes are donations of a quarter.
+Anyone can vote for the Fawnskin Mayor as many times as they want, for a quarter-dollar per vote.
 The candidate who wins is the one who raises the most money.
-Hence, the town "buys" their politicians.
-The current mayor of Fawnskin is Billy Van Vugt, a former motocross racer and freestyle motocross athlete and one of the owners of The Outpost, a mountain-modern lodge and event space in Fawnskin.
+Hence, the town "buys" its politicians.
+Today, the mayoral race is a fundraising event for the North Shore Improvement Association.
+Billy Van Vugt is the current mayor of Fawnskin.

-Today, Fawnskin is designated as a protective habitat for golden and American bald eagles.
-They return annually to the valley from November to April.
+Fawnskin is designated as a protected habitat for golden and American bald eagles.
+Typically, bald eagles are found in Big Bear Valley from November to April, but a nesting pair are full-time residents.
+Their activities can be viewed live on the Friends of Big Bear Valley Eagle Cam.

-In 1998, the multimillion-dollar Big Bear Discovery Center was built and plans to expand.
+In 1998, the multimillion-dollar Big Bear Discovery Center was built, and has plans to expand.
 The facility is operated by a partnership between the US Forest Service and the San Bernardino National Forest Association.

+Following a blizzard in March 2025, three hundred attendees of a climate action conference became stranded at a YMCA campground in Fawnskin.
+Having run low on food and with buses becoming stuck in the snow, dozens of campers were subsequently rescued by the San Bernardino County Fire Department with a snowcat.

 Notable residents

-A variety of celebrities live in the area.
-Two publishers operate out of Fawnskin and several writers live there full-time, including William Sarabande.

-Jordan Romero, the 13-year-old boy who conquered Mount Everest, is also known as one of the Fawnskin Folks.
+Two publishers and a number of small business owners operate out of Fawnskin.
+Several writers live there full-time, including William Sarabande.
+Jordan Romero, who as a 13-year-old boy conquered Mount Everest, is also known as one of the "Fawnskin Folks."

-The Outpost, a mountain-modern lodge and event space in Fawnskin, is owned by Fawnskin mayor and former motocross athlete Billy Van Vugt; stuntwoman and former Nitro Circus athlete Jolene Van Vugt, the first woman to backflip a full-sized motorcycle; ESPN senior writer and broadcast journalist Alyssa Roenigk and New England restauranteurs Becky and Tim Clark.

 Actress/singer Shirley Jones and her husband actor/comedian Marty Ingels also own a home in Fawnskin.
 Marty Ingels and Shirley Jones bought a piece of property in 2001 and created Fawn Park in downtown Fawnskin.
-However, it was closed to the public from July 2006 until it was reopened September 2011, featuring a memorial to those who died in the September 11 attacks.
-The small mountain resort community also has other parks which include the Old Miller School House Park, Dana Point Park, and the Don Conroy Memorial Park.
+However, it was closed to the public from July 2006 until it was reopened in September 2011, featuring a memorial to those who died in the September 11, 2001 attacks.

+This small mountain resort community's parks include the historic Old Miller School House Park, Dana Point Park, and the Don Conroy Memorial Park.
+The community also has a Moose Lodge, a restaurant, and a Buddhist temple, but no churches.
+The Big Bear Solar Observatory is located nearby.